Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Methods

-The maximum cut or Max-Cut refers to labeling the nodes of a graph into two groups in such a way that the total number of graph edges connecting two nodes from different groups is maximized.
+The maximum cut problem or Max-Cut refers to labeling the nodes of a graph into two groups in a way to maximize the total number of graph edges connecting two nodes from different groups.
 Solving Max-Cut for unweighted graphs is equivalent to finding the ground state of the Hamiltonian